 Looking for another plant to provide for pollinators in the fall in addition to your goldenrods and asters?
 Here you go!

 Helen’s flower is an upright clumping perennial wildflower with unique winged stems and bright green leaves.
-‘Mariachi Salsa’ has bold, spicy red flowers and a dense, compact and tidy habit.
-Bright red blooms that age to shades of orange and yellow from late summer through fall.
-Each wedge-shaped petal has three lobes.
-Attracts butterflies and bees.
+Wedge-shaped, yellow petals surround a raised, greenish-yellow, spherical center.
+Each petal has three lobes.
+Attracts butterflies.
+Special value to native bees.

-Please note – it will NOT make you sneeze!
-Alternate common name of sneezeweed is based on the former use of its dried leaves in making snuff, inhaled to cause sneezing that would supposedly rid the body of evil spirits.
+Please note – this plant will NOT make you sneeze!
+The alternate common name of sneezeweed is based on the former use of its dried leaves in making snuff, inhaled back in the day to cause sneezing that would supposedly rid the body of evil spirits.

 Bloom time: August to October